Ideal for AP Physics 1, AP Chemistry, SAT Math, and introductory college STEM courses.

 a² + b² = c²

-Where c is the hypotenuse
+Where c is the hypotenuse, a and b are shorter legs.

 Pythagoras Theorem Formula